We all know that self-love is important to live a happy, healthy life, but what is self-love, what does it actually mean?

-Because self-love is not something you do—it’s something you are.
-So it's important to remember who you are.
+Self-love is not something you do—it’s something you are.
+So embracing self-love is about remembering who you truly are.

 Self-love is not something you do—it’s something you are.
-Remember who you are.
+Remember who you truly are.

-I'm referring to the precious day you were born.
+I'm referring to the precious day you arrived on this earth—the magical day were born.

-Like a golden ticket, self-love was a magnificent gift to start you on your human journey.
-It was your ticket to freedom from unworthiness and had a permanent place in your pocket.
+Like a golden ticket, self-love was your birthday gift to start you on your human journey.
+It was your ticket to freedom from unworthiness.
+It had a permanent place in your pocket.

 But then—life happened.
 The ups and downs, the trials and tribulations, the negative thought patterns and limiting beliefs—and you seemed to have lost your golden ticket.